rajnishhitman/flask-blog/README.md

-Following tutorial by Corey Schafer on the flask framework.
+Following tutorial by Corey Schafer on the flask framework written in Python.